ktschroeder/Cloudless/README.md

 	- investigate more but one/both of these above may be related to the pan/zoom margin weirdness that is now largely better
 - implement: holding ctrl while dragging corner of window keeps ratio.
 This actually has some complications, such as where the window should be "pinned".
 See what other apps do for intuitive UX.
 	- when also with alt or shift, pin at center of window.
-	- loking at photoshop: holding shift does this, pinning the opposite corner.
+	- looking at photoshop: holding shift does this, pinning the opposite corner.
 The resizing occurs as if there is a tangent line to the corner you started click/dragging, that is a 45 deg angle from either line of the rectangle, and this line keeps its angle and follows the cursor.
 		- when you also hold alt, this resizing happens pinned from the center of the rectangle.

-Probably should but lower priority:
+Lower priority:
+- Windows natively provides a history function when right clicking on icon on taskbar.
+Manage and give option to enable/disable this?
+Align with in-app list?
+- consider thumbnails for recent image list if feasible and okay UI/UX
 - bug: when fullscreen, right click to context menu then left click on main window is treated as double-click
-- Messaging about longer load times for GIFs (try opening local vs dragging from web)
+- loading GIF takes a while, may be good to show "Loading..." text or something.
+User cursor stays weird?
+Possibly blocks stuff? (try opening local vs dragging from web)
 - make shift-dragging remain smooth visually along axis before releasing, if feasible.
 If we need to not use DragMove then this could get bad.
+- odd jitter of window when changing images, such as when navigating through a directory.
+Possibly a WPF issue; a few attempts did not resolve this.
+Possiubly related, general jitteriness when resizing and similar.
+Would be good to smoothen out.
 - Zen: look back at earlier approach (in feature branch), offer both as different styles.
 - Zen: option for "darker zen": just make the BG black. due to opacities, overall effect is more mellow, and also occasionally shows space-esque black or near black which can be neat.
 But I think light by default is good: seems more visually pleasant.
 - Zen: compare performance of app before and after adding Zen to identify any performance issues.
 Probably make it off or much easier by default.